-Important exceptions include hypothermia (low body temperature), hypoglycaemic shock (low blood sugar in a diabetes patient), diarrhoea and fever leading to dehydration and in case of heat exhaustion or heatstroke; and only if the casualty is conscious.
-In case of major injuries nothing should be given by mouth as he may later need an operation or blood transfusion.
+The general principle is never to give food or drink to a casualty.
+Important exceptions include hypothermia (low body temperature), hypoglycaemic shock (low blood sugar in a diabetes patient), diarrhoea and fever leading to dehydration and in case of heat exhaustion or heatstroke when the person remains conscious.